Unity Environmental University: History

 Unity underwent a tumultuous period in the 1980s, when it was placed on probation by its accreditor.
 President Wilson Hess, a professor who was selected to lead the college in the middle of the crisis, led fundraising efforts to put Unity on a firm financial footing.
 The college received an unprecedented $10 million gift in 2011 and its endowment has since grown to $18 million.

 Unity began offering online education in 2016 with its first master's degree, in Professional Science.
 It began offering undergraduate online programs two years later.
 In 2020, Unity College closed its Unity campus due to the COVID-19 pandemic in the United States.
 During the pandemic-related closure, the college announced it would pivot away from a traditional residential model and would consider selling its campus.
 The proposed sale of the Unity, Maine campus and pivot towards distance education frustrated alumni and some faculty, who accused the school of drifting from its environmental mission.
-In 2021, President Melik Peter Khoury told the Morning Sentinel that the campus was "never listed for sale" and that it would reopen for the fall term, though two years later it was offered for sale as the school continued its shift towards online education and in-person education in New Gloucester and other sites.
+In 2021, President Melik Khoury told the Morning Sentinel that the campus was "never listed for sale" and that it would reopen for the fall term, though two years later it was offered for sale as the school continued its shift towards online education and in-person education in New Gloucester and other sites.
+The Unity, Maine, campus sold in June 2026.

 The institution moved its online offices from Unity to New Gloucester in 2019.
 In 2021, when the fate of the Unity, Maine campus was still uncertain, the college announced a new online and commuter junior college, which is also located in New Gloucester called the Technical Institute for Environmental Professions.
 The college also moved to New Gloucester.
 Residential students complete their general education courses online under the college's in-person model and can live on the University of Southern Maine campus forty minutes away in Gorham, Maine, where they can utilize USM's libraries and other facilities.

 On February 27, 2023, Unity College announced it would change its name to Unity Environmental University.
 The new name was introduced gradually over the next year.
 In 2023, the university announced it had more than 7,500 full-time students across all of its educational units with its online programming being hailed as an "uncommon success story."

-Past presidents include Mitchell Thomashow, Wilson Hess, and Stephen Mulkey.
+Past presidents include Mitchell Thomashow, Wilson Hess, and Stephen S. Mulkey.